 Once again, pay attention to how food makes you feel.
 If a certain food makes you bloat, feel sleepy, or makes your skin itch or break out, then you likely have a sensitivity or allergy to it.

 Try eliminating it from your diet for 21 days and see if your symptoms improve.
 If they do, then you can make an informed choice about replacing it with a better alternative that “plays well” with your unique body chemistry.

 I hope these tips have given you new insight into what may be causing your body to hold on to weight.
-The smartest thing you can do is to make the majority of your diet foods that God made versus foods that man has processed.

 After all, who knows better for what works for your body than the Creator?

 If you do the salt or sugar audit I recommend, I would love to hear what you discovered!
 Please note your findings in the Comments section.

 Creator of the ‘Take Back Your Temple’ program

 P.S.
 Are you ready to grow stronger Spiritually and heal emotionally as you achieve your ideal weight?
 Let the Take Back Your Temple program be your plan.
 God’s way is change from the inside out and once you are changed His way, you are never the same!